atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 ---
 ![group of people](/assets/images/how-to-design-a-dashboard/identifying_key_roles/groupPic.png)

 In a dashboard design project, multiple people are involved in making it a success.
 Key stakeholders need to be defined from the start to facilitate optimal collaboration and communication during the appropriate steps of the process.
-There are 4 key stakeholders with corresponding responsibilities in a typical dashboard project.
+There are four key stakeholders with corresponding responsibilities in a typical dashboard project.

-These roles may be fulfilled by the same person but typically they are not.
+These roles may be fulfilled by the same person, but typically they are not.

 ## Key Stakeholders